John Steuart Curry: Political art

 Curry's art, in general, was conservative in political content.
 He believed that art was for the common person.
 He did not believe in political propaganda, particularly the Marxist kind that Diego Rivera popularized in the 1930s.
 Curry avoided exploiting the controversial subjects in which Rivera became involved because he did not believe they added any artistic quality to his work.
 However, Curry did create a few political sketches or studies, but these were never expanded on for larger projects.
 Rather, he enjoyed observing public events and capturing them on paper.

 Curry's few semi-political paintings evolved out of his personal experiences rather than created as a display of social commentary.
 The Return of Private Davis, completed in 1940, was first witnessed near his home in 1918, and a similar study was made in France during 1926.
 Schmeckebier relates this painting to the ceremony of baptism: "a rural religious ceremony whose tragedy is intensified by the realization that this son of the fresh green Kansas prairies was sacrificed on a battlefield whose ideological remoteness was as dramatic as its geographical makeup."
 The painting does not express a political spectacle, rather Curry's personal feelings.
 Conversely, Parade to War depicts departing soldiers rather than the return of a victim of war.

 Along with war scenes, Curry also produced manhunt and fugitive subjects.
 These ideas were inspired by remembrances from his own childhood, but were also observed from publicized events during the early 1930s.
 The Lindbergh kidnapping and John Dillinger's crime spree were well known and public deaths such as lynchings were often the result of such crimes.
 In addition, the plight of black male victims of lynching became a focus of attention.
-Curry's painting, The Fugitive, showing a black man hiding from a mob, appeared in a 1935 exhibition, "An Art Commentary on Lynching," organized in support of national anti-lynching legislation (which never passed, then or later).
+Curry's painting, The Fugitive, showing a black man hiding from a mob, appeared in a 1935 exhibition, "An Art Commentary on Lynching," organized in support of national anti-lynching legislation (which never passed; anti-lynching legislation was only passed at the federal level in 2022, long after President Franklin Roosevelt refused to sign the Anti-Lynching Bill of 1937, also known as the Gavagan-Wagner Act).
 These earlier political works would influence later Curry's mural work in the Department of Justice Building.
 Located "above the entrance to the Justice Department library" is Curry's painting, Law vs. Mob Rule in which a judge in black robes protects a man who has collapsed on the courthouse steps from a lynch mob.